discotroll65/job-market-notes/readme.md

 I'll poll my team for some more resources here.

 ### Fancy algorithms (aka dynamic programming)
-To recap above, for many algorithm problems the order of hierarchy of "sophisticatd" or performant solutions is loosely:
+To recap above, for many algorithm problems the order of hierarchy of "sophisticated" or performant solutions is loosely:
   + Naive: brute force
   + Pretty good: use hashmaps
   + Fancy, best possible performance: dynamic programming